theadamsabra/ViT4ELM/README.md

 ├── bin1/
 ├── bin2/
 ├── bin3/
-├── training_results0/
+├── training_results/
+│   └── training_results0
+└── validation/
     └── validation0.csv
 ```

 The necessary parameters you ***must*** input are `data_dir` and `test_split`.
 The last 3 parameters (`num_runs`, `batch_size`, and `lr`) are optional.
 The default values for those are `1`, `16`, and `2e-4`, respectively.

 Make sure that the `data_dir` parameter from both `data_handle` and `trainer` CLI calls are the same and there should be no issue.
 Furthermore, I highly recommend you increase the `num_runs` to at least 5 to have a solid evaluation confidence interval.

-# To Do:
+## To Do

 Low Hanging Fruit:

 - [ ] Add nice cover image to repo
 - [x] Add train/test/validation + saving validation set mechanism
 - [x] Load model